SeryioGonzalez/azure_ai_speech_transcoding/README.md

-# Azure Quote Estimation Tool
+# Azure Speec to Text Transcoding

 There are 3 scripts, each intended for transcoding mp3 and wav audios and the audio from mp4 videos.
 You need to install ffmpeg for mp4 transcoding.